Deer Isle, Maine

 Deer Isle is a town in Hancock County, Maine, United States.
 The population was 2,194 at the 2020 census.
-Notable landmarks in Deer Isle are the Haystack Mountain School of Crafts, Stonington Opera House, and the town's many art galleries.
+Notable landmarks in Deer Isle are the Haystack Mountain School of Crafts and Stonington Opera House.

 History

 The town was incorporated in 1789, at which time it included the islands of Little Deer Isle, Deer Isle, and Isle au Haut.
 Deer were abundant on these islands, hence the name.
 In 1868 Isle au Haut became a separate town.
 In 1897, the southern third of Deer Isle incorporated as the town of Stonington.

 In the 19th century, the granite industry flourished on Deer Isle, where its quarries supplied granite for structures such as the Boston Museum of Fine Arts, the Smithsonian Institution, the US Naval Academy, the Manhattan Bridge, and President John F. Kennedy's tomb at Arlington National Cemetery.

 In 1931, Frederick Low Olmstead caught attention in New York newspapers when he filed a civil claim against the Astor family falsely alleging Deer Island had belonged to his ancestor Cotton Mather Olmstead in 1705 when Captain Kidd had come ashore, and the island was later allegedly sold to a man curiously named Jacques Cartier working for John Jacob Astor.
 In this fantastical tale, Cartier discovered Kidd's treasure in 1892 beneath a rock with a cross on the island, leading Astor to secretly sell it all.
-These claims sparked ongoing rumors of Kidd's treasure on the island, even though it seemed publications were widely contradicting each other whether this was the Deer Island in southern New Brunswick, near Penobscot Maine or off Boston Massachusetts. even catching the attention of the Mormon Church which held it may be related to revelations received by their "prophet" Joseph Smith.
+These claims sparked ongoing rumors of Kidd's treasure on the island, even though it seemed publications were widely contradicting each other whether this was the Deer Island in southern New Brunswick, near Penobscot Maine or off Boston Massachusetts.

 In John Steinbeck's Travels with Charley, Deer Isle was a stopping point for the author after the insistence of his literary agent that he visit the cottage of Eleanor Brace, at Dunham's Point.
 Steinbeck wrote, "One doesn't have to be sensitive to feel the strangeness of Deer Isle".

 It was Deer Isle that musician Dan Fogelberg and his wife Jean chose for their final home, and where he died in 2007.
 This isle was the home town of the dock that was the inspiration for the painter Fairfield Porter.
 Many small private islands can be found in the waters surrounding Deer Isle.
 Cabot Lyford, a Maine sculptor, used seven tons of Deer Isle granite to carve one of his best known pieces, Life Force.
 The sculpture, which depicts dolphins jumping from the water, stands outside the Regency Hotel in Portland.